 The goal is always to minimize changes to APIs, but it's sometimes necessary due to architectural changes and with the introduction of new capabilities.

-The deprecation period starts when the deprecation has been communicated, which means that it has been officially communicated.
+The deprecation period starts when the deprecation has been officially communicated.
 A replacement must be announced at the same time as the deprecation period starts unless the API is to be sunset.
 This gives you a period in which you can start adapting your custom solution to the API replacement and prepare for the API change.

 The deprecation period varies depending on the maturity of the API, which is based on its stability index.
 The deprecation period lasts until the removal has been officially communicated.